animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Real-time, event stream processing is becoming an increasingly important task for data-intensive applications, primarily in order to respond to user requests in a timely manner.
+Real-time, event stream processing is becoming an increasingly important task for data-intensive applications, primarily to respond to user requests in a timely manner.
 Apache Geode Continuous Query (CQ) will help you achieve this rather complex task quite easily.